DavidNiessen/cpyurl/README.md

 # cpyurl

-### Simple Chrome extension that allows you to copy the current url into your clipboard
+### Simple Chrome extension that allows you to copy the current tab url into your clipboard

 ## -- THIS EXTENSION IS WORK IN PROGRESS --
 TODO